-The bill seeks to terminate the Arkansas Health and Opportunity for Me Program and transition all beneficiaries to the traditional Arkansas Medicaid Program.
-It establishes a timeline for this transition, with the program's termination set for December 31, 2026, and the Governor instructed to submit a waiver for the transfer of enrollees effective July 1, 2025.
-The Department of Human Services is responsible for notifying current enrollees and facilitating the transfer process.
-Additionally, the bill repeals various sections of the Arkansas Code related to the now-defunct program, including the Arkansas Health and Opportunity for Me Act of 2021, and amends existing legal language to ensure compliance with reporting requirements.
+The bill seeks to terminate the Arkansas Health and Opportunity for Me Program and transition all beneficiaries to the traditional Arkansas Medicaid Program, with a planned termination date of December 31, 2026.
+It mandates the Governor to submit a waiver for this transfer effective July 1, 2025, and assigns the Department of Human Services the responsibility of notifying current enrollees and facilitating their transition.
+The bill also includes provisions for repealing various sections of the Arkansas Code related to the program, including the Arkansas Health and Opportunity for Me Act of 2021, and amends existing legal language to ensure compliance with reporting requirements.

 Statutes affected: